 Betsey joined the team after administering workforce training grants with the state Department of Workforce Development.
 She previously helped people work through various employment challenges as an intern with two different Madison non-profits.
 Betsey worked as an environmental scientist for many years before obtaining her degree in Human Services in 2016.
 She joined EmployAbility because she is passionate about connecting people with opportunities.
 Betsey loves sailing and outdoor music festivals in the summer; in the winter she enjoys the fresh perspective of exploring Madison’s frozen lakes on skates or a bike, and cross-country skiing in the woods.

-Tierney recently finished her undergraduate degree in psychology and is planning to pursue a master's degree in Marriage and Family Therapy at Edgewood College.
+Tierney has an undergraduate degree in psychology and is currently pursuing a master's degree in Marriage and Family Therapy at Edgewood College.
 Her passion for helping enhance the lives of others was discovered while volunteering at Briarpatch Youth Services; where she served youth and their families.
 Her experience interning with an Equine-Assisted Psychotherapy Agency, Triquestrian, gave her the tools to assist individuals from diverse backgrounds.
 She is thrilled to join EmployAbility in guiding individuals to realize their full potential.
 Tierney loves to spend her free time traveling, hiking with her dogs, and practicing yoga.

 Heather recently finished her bachelor's degree in social welfare at UW-Madison and is planning to pursue a part-time master's program for social work.
 Heather has worked in roles where she was supportive staff to families/individuals experiencing homelessness, domestic violence, and also in-home health care.
 Heather chose to work at EmployAbility because she is passionate about recognizing individuals strengths and finding ways to foster that so they can become more independent and confident in their own abilities, In her spare time, Heather enjoys volunteering and spending time with her family.